iam-arellano/kubernetes/activity_k8s/autoscaling/readme.md

+What is Autoscalling?
+  - autoscaling is a feature that allows a cluster to automatically increase or decrease the number of nodes, or adjust pod resources, in response to demand

 Horizontal Pod Autoscaler (HPA)
  - increase the number of replicas whenever there is a spike in CPU, MEMORY or some other metric that way the load is distributed among the pods